Washington Examiner: History

 On January 27, 2020, Roy Moore filed a $40 million defamation lawsuit against the Washington Examiner.
 A former chief justice of the Alabama Supreme Court and candidate in the 2017 United States Senate special election in Alabama for the seat left open when Jeff Sessions joined the Trump administration, Moore claimed that the magazine repeatedly wrote "fake news" attacks stemming from allegations that he made unwanted sexual and romantic advances to girls as young as 15 when he was in his late 30s.
+An Alabama court dismissed most of Moore's claims in 2022 and a federal court dismissed Moore's appeal in 2024.

 In January 2020, breaking news editor Jon Nicosia was fired after showing a sexually explicit video to colleagues.
 Nicosia denied any wrongdoing, saying he had only shared the video "because he thought it might go viral ... and become a news story".
 Nicosia accused managing editor Toby Harnden of abusive workplace behavior.
 An employee's complaint seen by CNN said that Harnden had created a "toxic work environment" and a climate of "workplace terror and bullying".
 Editor-in-chief Hugo Gurdon then announced Harnden had departed and that he was "enlisting a third-party to conduct a thorough investigation" into the Examiner.
 But CNN reported that "current and former Examiner employees" said that "Gurdon was aware of Harnden's brutish managing style" long before it became a public issue and did nothing about it.

 In October 2020, the Examiner hired Greg Wilson as the new managing editor.
 As online editor of the Fox News website, Wilson had previously published a news story supporting the conspiracy theory about murdered Democratic aide Seth Rich and WikiLeaks.